 Pass by mountains, tropical rainforest and bamboo forest during the nine-hour journey.

-The drive to the mountain gorilla sanctuary is over 7 hours from Entebbe or Kampala, most of the time on smooth-surfaced road with about 45 minutes of dusty murram.
+The drive to the mountain gorilla sanctuary is over 7 hours from Entebbe or Kampala, most of the time on the smooth-surfaced road with about 45 minutes of dusty murram.
 You could choose to fly to Bwindi if you don't feel like driving.
 One way flights range from 280$-360$ pp.

 Uganda Gorilla Trek Accommodation options (all on full board basis)

 Day 2: Gorilla Trekking in Bwindi Impenetrable National Park

 After breakfast, proceed for the morning briefing before enjoying the highlight of the trip - gorilla trekking, which may last the entire day.
 We trek the gorillas through the rainforest and bamboo covered slopes, accompanied by a guide and gorilla trackers, in search of a mountain gorilla family.
 The walking can sometimes be tough and long, but when you catch a glimpse of the magnificent silverback, any discomforts will be quickly forgotten.
 When the gorillas are sighted, visitors will be guided to within 6 metres from the gorillas, sit around them for a whole hour while gazing into their big round eyes.